-It is an accepted fact that in today's fast paced and constantly changing global environment, only those organizations endure and grow which not only keep on moving forward but transform, adapt and evolve proactively in line with modern technological and professional global trends.
+We have envisioned that our profession and qualification should be widely recognized locally and internationally.
 The institute's branding and recognition initiatives remained the foremost priority in order to create an impact both locally and globally.
-ICSP shall continue to focus on effective implementation of marketing strategies for its stakeholders by employing various marketing techniques such as active presence of ICSP on the Internet and through presentations to various institutions.
+We are already in close contact with international institutes of company secretarial profession for their accreditation.
+This will allow institutes to recognize each other's members and get exemptions available to students on equivalent basis.
+ICSP shall continue to focus on effective implementation of marketing strategies for its stakeholders by employing various marketing techniques such as active presence of ICSP on the social media and through presentations to various institutions.